What are the ‘Salty 6’ Foods?

 Close Up of Anonymous Man Adding Salt to a Meal

-Lots of us these days are watching our sodium intake.
-We might be saying “hold the salt” when preparing our foods at home and switching to herbs or other spices to add a little extra flavor to our meals instead.
-Studies have shown it’s mainly processed foods that we buy at the grocery store and order from restaurants that are contributing to our daily sodium overload.
-And this extra sodium can be hard to spot.
+Processed foods we buy at the grocery store and order from restaurants are the main contributors to our daily sodium overload.
+This extra sodium can be hard to spot.
 That’s why health experts have come up with the Salty 6 to identify categories of food known for their added salt.

 We need some salt in our diet.
 But too much sodium chloride – the chemical name for table salt – can be bad news for our health.
 The Dietary Guidelines for Americans recommend people consume less than 2,300 milligrams of sodium daily.
 But most adults and children blow past that figure each day, instead consuming more than 3,400 milligrams on average.
-And 90% of the sodium we’re consuming is in the form of salt – most of it added into processed foods or restaurant meals before we ever take our first bites.
+And 90% of the sodium we’re consuming is in the form of salt – about 70% of it added into processed foods or restaurant meals before we ever take our first bites.

 What’s the health connection?
 A high-sodium diet can contribute to high blood pressure in many individuals, and high blood pressure puts people at an increased risk for strokes and heart disease.